Investors to cash in Q1 chips, future more opaque

 "Although the relief rally of the past quarter is largely behind us, we do not recommend a risk-off strategy across asset classes," Barclays Capital analysts said in a note.

-"While a minor setback would not be surprising, we are not anticipating a major correction, and would thus avoid reducing exposure to equities, whose valuations appear favorable relative to fixed income."
+"While a minor setback would not be surprising, we are not anticipating a major correction, and would thus avoid reducing exposure to equities, whose valuations appear favourable relative to fixed income."

 The MSCI world equity index has added 19 percent since late November.